shashankg7/shashankg7.github.io/index.md

 Thanks for visiting.

-I am MS By Research student at Search and Information Extraction Lab [SIEL, IIIT-Hyderabad](search.iiit.ac.in) working under the supervision of [Prof. Vasudeva Varma](https://faculty.iiit.ac.in/~vv/Home.html).
+I am currently a MS By Research student at Search and Information Extraction Lab [SIEL, IIIT-Hyderabad](search.iiit.ac.in) working under the supervision of [Prof. Vasudeva Varma](https://faculty.iiit.ac.in/~vv/Home.html).
 I am working towards building Automatic Hate Speech Detection systems for social media and Information Extraction for Healthcare domain using Machine Learning, Information Extraction and Natural Language Processing.

+To find out more about my work, please visit [CV](/resume-final.pdf) and [Publications](/publications/).

 <br/>